Are you homeschooling your kids? Here are 7 ways to homeschool on a budget. Save money and live frugally while homeschooling.

 The internet is full of homeschool blogs.
 Many homeschool programs are free or significantly discounted.
 We use Pinterest searches to help us find different activities, programs, and curriculums that are offered for free.

 Our current homeschool program is a bit of a modge-podge of five different sources that fit our learning style and lifestyle the best.
+It helps to look around when you need ideas for a homeschool science curriculum or curriculum for other subjects.

 Almost all of them are free (such as Easy Peasy and The Good and the Beautiful), or are only about $30 for the year (like Peaceful Press and Spelling City).
+You may want to invest in the best printer for homeschooling, though, in order to take advantage of the free curriculums and their PDFs.

 Shop Back-to-School Clearance